beeware/lektor-i18n-plugin/README.md

     [jinja2: **/templates/**.html]
     encoding = utf-8
-    extensions=jinja2.ext.autoescape,jinja2.ext.with_

 ### Translatable fields

 In order for a field to be marked as translatable, an option has to be set in the field definition.
-Both blocks and flowblocks fields are subjects to translations.
+Both blocks and flowblocks fields are translatable.

 in `flowblocks/*.ini` and/or `models/*.ini`, mark a field as translatable with :